GEO BON logo

 Uses

-ProtConn can be used to assess current progress towards Goal A and Target 3 of the the GBF.
+ProtConn can be used to assess current progress toward Goal A and Target 3 of the GBF.
 The pipeline can also be used to compare the connectedness of different proposed protected areas, assisting with planning and design.
+The pipeline can be run with a combination of current protected areas from WDPA and user-input polygons of proposed protected area sites, allowing users to evaluate different plans for protected area expansion.

 Pipeline limitations